CVS Pharmacy: 21st century

 In December 2017, CVS Health announced a deal to acquire Aetna.
 On October 10, 2018, CVS Health received approval from the United States Department of Justice to acquire Aetna, for $69 billion.

-CVS on Pratt Street in Baltimore, Maryland.
-This store opened in 2014.

 CVS announced it would close 46 "underperforming stores" in 2019, and a further 22 in 2020, without disclosing their locations.

-In May 2020, CVS Health announced a partnership with New York Gov. Andrew Cuomo to more than 60 CVS pharmacies that will conduct 50 or more COVID-19 tests per day.
-The New York partnership comes within days of CVS's disclosure that it was going to dramatically ramp up COVID-19 testing by processing up to 1.5 million tests every month.
+In May 2020, CVS Health announced a partnership with New York Gov. Andrew Cuomo to more than 60 CVS pharmacies that would conduct 50 or more COVID-19 tests per day.
+The New York partnership came within days of CVS's disclosure that it was going to dramatically ramp up COVID-19 testing by processing up to 1.5 million tests every month.

 In November 2021, CVS announced it would be closing approximately 900 stores over the next 3 years due to declining sales in underperforming and failing stores.

 In January 2024, CVS said some Target pharmacy locations would close between February and April, citing shifts in population, consumer consumption, and anticipated health needs.
 The move came amid industry-wide labor struggles for pharmacies and were part of the company's plans to close about 10% of its stores overall.
 At the time of the announcement, the company operated roughly 1,800 pharmacies within Target's 1,950 locations.

-On February 5, 2024, it was announced that CVS Pharmacy will sell its stores in Puerto Rico to Caribe Pharmacy Holdings, which operates the Farmacias Caridad chain in the region.
+On February 5, 2024, it was announced that CVS Pharmacy would sell its stores in Puerto Rico to Caribe Pharmacy Holdings, which operates the Farmacias Caridad chain in the region.

 On October 15, 2025, CVS Pharmacy announced the acquisition of 63 Rite Aid and Bartell Drugs sites located in the states of Idaho, Oregon, and Washington, along with files of its patients' prescriptions in fifteen states, after Rite Aid and Bartell had entered bankruptcy five months prior.
 CVS Pharmacy hired around 3,500 former Rite Aid workers.